 To sum up, our main contributions comprise the approach, system, and interface for selective extraction, transformation, and resynthesis of sound scenes.
 While there is plenty of scope for future work, TAPESTREA makes it possible to create novel sound scenes from existing sounds in a flexible and parametrically controlled manner, providing a new paradigm for both real-time and offline sound production.

 10. ACKNOWLEDGEMENTS

-We would like to thank members of the Princeton soundlab and graphics group.
+Thanks to members of the Princeton soundlab and graphics group.